ericwa/ericw-tools/GPU_SURFLIGHT_HANDOFF.md

   upload memcpy and AddFace mutex serialization — see GPU_TODO.md #4 (sharded enqueue) and the shared-samples design in §1, which addresses the upload half for the direct phase.
+- Each flush line prints `+N ms since prior flush`: the time since the previous flush of that queue completed (first flush: since the phase — or bounce pass — started, so the initial CPU-side queue fill is visible).
+The deltas telescope: summing them gives the phase's wall-clock.
+It is pipeline throughput, not per-batch cost — a flush completing just after another prints a small delta even if its own batch ran long.
+The line ends with a pipeline tag measured in the backend around the actual submit/fence (`dispatch_stats_t`, trace_gpu.hh): `[GPU-bound: N batches queued]` (N dispatchers in flight/blocked when this batch's fence returned), `[CPU-bound: GPU idle N ms before submit]`, or `[balanced]` (submitted while busy, nothing waiting at completion).
+The tag's idle number is measured from backend init for the first batch, so it can exceed the first `+N ms` (which starts at the phase's first face). cave_test's direct phase is decisively GPU-bound: ~240 ms initial fill, then steady ~155 ms per 1M-sample flush (~85M implicit rays each) with queue depth ramping to ~18;
+  only the phase-tail flush reads CPU-bound.
+- Batch-size sweep on that workload (GPU_DIRECT_FLUSH_SAMPLES 256k/1M/2M):
+  total elapsed 4.95/5.25/5.34 s, GPU service time ~125 ms per 1M samples at every size — throughput is flat across 8×, so batch size does not under-load the GPU (1M samples ≈ 15× the RTX 3070's ~70k resident threads, and cross-batch overlap fills SMs during dispatch tails).
+Kernel-shape headroom, if any, is in the serial per-thread ray loop / work imbalance / ray-query occupancy — needs vkCmdWriteTimestamp + Nsight to quantify.